lyndskg/meta-bookclub/README.md

 ----------------

+<a name="TechnologiesandProgrammingLanguages"></a>
 ## Technologies and Programming Languages
-<a name="TechnologiesandProgrammingLanguages"></a>
 __*meta-bookclub*__ will utilize a mix of technologies and programming languages to achieve its goals.

 The recommended tech stack includes:
-1. Python: For its extensive libraries, ease of use, and strong support for machine learning frameworks.
+1. **Python**: For its extensive libraries, ease of use, and strong support for machine learning frameworks.
 2. TensorFlow or PyTorch: For building and training the machine learning models.
 3. Web APIs: To access data from Goodreads and other platforms, such as Google for additional book ratings.
 4. Flask or Django: To create a user-friendly web application for interfacing with the recommendation system.